MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 ## Meeting extensions

 > [!NOTE]
-> The follwoing content is inline with Microsoft Commercial Marketplace Policy number 1140.4.2.
+> This section is inline with Microsoft Commercial Marketplace Policy number 1140.4.2.

 > [!TIP]